 Question: "What is the meaning of the strange fire in Leviticus 10:1?"

-After Nadab and Abihu were killed, Moses explained to Aaron why God had done such a terrible thing: “Moses then said to Aaron, ‘This is what the LORD spoke of when he said: “Among those who approach me I will show myself holy; in the sight of all the people I will be honored’” (Leviticus 10:3).
-Although the exact nature of the profane fire isn’t known, it could have been that the two men came into the tabernacle drunk (Leviticus 10:8–9).
-Whatever it was the men did to render the offering profane, it was a sign of their disregard for the utter holiness of God and the need to honor Him in solemn and holy fear.
+After Nadab and Abihu were killed, Moses explained to Aaron why God had done such a harsh thing: “This is what the LORD spoke of when he said: ‘Among those who approach me I will show myself holy; in the sight of all the people I will be honored’” (Leviticus 10:3).
+The exact nature of the profane fire isn’t known, but, since it was the fire that was unauthorized, it could be that Nadab and Abihu were burning the incense with fire of their own making rather than taking fire from the altar, as specified in Leviticus 19:12.
+Or it could have been that the two men came into the tabernacle drunk and therefore could not remember what was a violation and what was not (Leviticus 10:8–9).
+Whatever it was the men did to render the offering profane, it was a sign of their disregard for the utter holiness of God and the need to honor and obey Him in solemn and holy fear.
 Their carelessness and irreverence were their downfall.

 In judging Nadab and Abihu for their strange fire, God was making a point to all the other priests who would serve in His tabernacle—and later, in His temple—and to us, as well.
 Since this was the first time sacrifices were being offered on the altar and Israel was getting to know the living God better, when Aaron’s sons were disobedient and profane, God displayed His displeasure in no uncertain terms.
 God was not going to allow the disobedience of Aaron’s sons to set a precedent for future disregard of His Law.
 A similar story occurs in Acts 5:1–11, during the time of the early church.
 A husband and wife lie to Peter about some land given to the church, and they are judged with physical death because of their lie.
 As Peter puts it, “You have not lied just to human beings but to God” (Acts 5:4).